dingxiong/dingxiong.github.io/_posts/2024-01-12-compiler-parser.md

 - Assignment `=` is also an infix operator.

-One problem with Pratt parser that almost no blog posts have mentioned is that The example implementation parses as much of a valid expression as it can until it hit an invalid token.
-So for input `a-b)*c`, the output is `a-b`.
+One problem with Pratt parser that almost no blog posts have mentioned is that the example implementation parses as much of a valid expression as it can until it hit an invalid token.
+So the output for input `a-b)*c` is `a-b`.
 It cannot recognize the unbalanced parenthesis.
-The fix is simple but in another place.
 This issues can be easily fixed at the tokenization stage.
 We can use a stack to report unbalanced delimiters.
 See [issue-9](https://github.com/matklad/minipratt/issues/9).

 I wrote a Pratt parser in Python.
 See